tlehman/tobilehman.com/content/about.md

 I studied mathematics and computer science at [PSU](https://pdx.edu).

-I currently work at [Apple](https://apple.com) as a contractor, working on network optimization using the [ServiceTalk](https://github.com/apple/servicetalk) Java library.
+I currently work at [Apple](https://apple.com) as a contractor, working on network optimization using the [ServiceTalk](https://github.com/apple/servicetalk) Java framework.

 ### Some notable things I did